telerik/xaml-docs/controls/radrichtextbox/document-elements/features-inlineuicontainer.md

 ## Specifics

->important InlineUICantainer elements are not copyable.
+>important InlineUIContainer elements are not copyable.

 The following scenarios are affected: